Bibliojo/bibliojo.github.io/_posts/2021-03-02-update4-post.md

 ---
 layout: post
-title: is it possible to update still
-excerpt: "revisiting my markdown blog"
+title: Pandemic Anniversary
+excerpt: "one for the Archives"
 modified:
-tags: [intro, beginner, jekyll, tutorial]
+tags: [pandemic, music performance, jekyll, tutorial]
 comments: true
 category: blog
 ---

-##update 1
+## Update 1
- A year ago the severity fo the pandemic had not quite sunk in.
+ It has been a year since the WHO declared a pandemic.
+A year ago the severity of COVID-19 had not quite sunk in.
 We were hearing reports of cases in large centres and conflicting reports as to details.
-We ended up cancelling travel plans and in two short weeks the lockdown would begin in earnest.
+We ended up cancelling travel plans and less than a week the first series of lockdown would begin in earnest.
+On March 15, I worked from home, thinking that in a few weeks everything would be back to normal. and yet here I am, a year later, working from home and safe at home.

-## Music?
+## Music
-Because I should have kept a copy of the entries on the site, and didn't, I am recreating this from memory -- and mine these days is faulty at best!
-And so this is a recreation and update to my last version.
-And that's okay because this is really a means for me to learn and do things, a playground for me to improve my own digital literacy, so that I can then help others.
-I hope to lead a workshop on some of the things I have toyed with over the last eight weeks. whoa!
-Google cache to the rescue! ( to find out some of the things I wrote previously )
+This has been a really tough year for musicians.
+Friends and acquaintances who freelance, or even those who are members of orchestras, theatre troupes, anyone who relies on performances to make a living have been slammed by this event.
+Theatres are closed and there are no live performances.
+This has also effected amateur music making too.
+We know the social and health benefits of collective music making. they are well-documented.
+Different groups that I play in purely for enjoyment have come up with different solutions to help us muddle through a pandemic.

+The first response was to cancel rehearsals and perforamnces.
+This group was excited to be making to make its Wolf Hall Debut, but alas we will have
+In the beginning folks sent around thoughtful and motiviating messages. hang in there!
+One enterprising soul created a video montage, collected images of band folks encouraing remarks. here was my contribution
+(insert image here)
+But as there seemed to be no end in sight,